zachafif/urbanfarmingpattern/README.md

 # Urban Farming Spatial Pattern
-Portfolio project about spatial autocorellation of urban farming spot in Jakarta
+Portfolio project about spatial autocorellation of urban farming location in Jakarta

 ## Introduction

 _“The first law of geography: Everything is related to everything else, but near things are more related than distant things.”
 Waldo R. Tobler (Tobler 1970)_

 ### Spatial Autocorrelation
-Toby stated that the first law of geography, observation of certain phenomenon has similarity within neighbours.
+Tobler stated that the first law of geography, observation of certain phenomenon has similarity within neighbours.
 With closer observation tend to be more related than farther observation.
 Naturally, human visual can easily determine spatial pattern, however the distinction between pattern sometimes are not so obvious.Therefore, spatial pattern can be determined by using spatial autocorrelation analysis, a spatial analysis that can help to quantitatively determine whether observations are spatially correlated with one another.
 The conclusion from this analysis can reveals the pattern of the observation such as clustered, dispersed, or random.

 ### Urban Agriculture
 Urban agriculture has gained increasing attention in recent years as a strategy for addressing food security, climate change, and sustainable development challenges in urban areas such as Jakarta.
 As there are limited spaces to do conventional farming and increasing demands for food production in Indonesia due to it constant increase of population in Jakarta, urban agriculture can serve as an alternative solution for this problem.

-Efforts to encourage urban agriculture has been made by Jakarta’s government and urban farming spots has been emerging in Jakarta for the past years.
-In this post, we will analyse on the spatial pattern of urban farming spots and discuss the result further.
+Efforts to encourage urban agriculture has been made by Jakarta’s government and urban farms has been emerging in Jakarta for the past years.
+In this post, we will analyze on the spatial pattern of urban farms and discuss the result further.

 ## Data